 Copenhagen Police Station

 The now-listed police station was built from 1919 to 1924 by Hack Kampmann, Holger Jacobsen, and Aage Rafn.
-For several years, APA has continuously carried out a wide range of work in and on the building, including the memorial garden, foyer, canteen, main stairwell, command center, and service center.
+For several years, APA has continuously carried out a wide range of renovation and restoration work in and on the building, including the memorial garden, foyer, canteen, main stairwell, command center, and service center.
+These initiatives form part of an ongoing commitment to preserving one of Denmark’s most significant examples of law enforcement and civic architecture.

 Facts